DeveloperDunne/Little-Rascal-Recipes/README.md

 ### Navigation Bar

+A responsive navigation bar is situated at the top of the page.
+When on a mobile the bar condenses into a burger icon which will enable a dropdown menu, however on a desktop all pages are displayed along the bar.
+What is shown in the navigation bar depends on if teh user is logged in or not.

 #### Not logged in:
 ![Navigation Bar - Not Logged in](./README_Images/site_images/navbar-notlogged.webp)

+When not logged in you will be able to see the following pages: Home, About, Contact, Register and Sign In.

 #### Logged in:
 ![Navigation Bar - Logged in](./README_Images/site_images/navbar-logged.webp)

+When logged in the Register and Sign in page disppear and instead you will see a Share page and Logout option.

 #### Logged in message:
 ![Logged in message](./README_Images/site_images/logged-in.webp)

+When you log in a message will appear at the top of th page to confirm that you have logged in successfully.

 ### Home Page
 ![Home Page](./README_Images/site_images/home-page.webp)